iskasem/CurrencyConvert/README.md

 # CurrencyConvert
-this is an app that convert currency from USD to other currencies based on CurrencyRequest pod
+This is an app that convert currency from USD to other currencies based on CurrencyRequest pod